gedenteen/learning-C--/programs/README.md

 ## 07_myGetline

 Implementation of getline().
 Using dynamic memory.

+## 08_myString

+Class String.
+Fields: array of chars, size of this array.
+Methods: constructors, destructor, append other String to this String.